mmutakilu/Supervised-Learning/Weather Prediction API/README.md

 ## Results

-The project outcomes, including model predictions and evaluation metrics, are as follow:
+The project outcomes, including model predictions and evaluation metrics:

 The following table summarizes the performance of the models: